OscarAkaElvis/game-of-thrones-hacking-ctf/README.md

  - Import the Linux based CTF challenge virtual machine (OVA file)
  - OVA file is compatible with Oracle Virtualbox and Vmware
- - The challenge vm needs 1512mb RAM to work properly
+ - The challenge vm needs 1 cpu and 1512mb RAM to work properly
  - The challenge vm has its network configured by default as bridge.
 It will take an IP from the DHCP of your network

 **Downloading challenge CTF vm**: